alanlivio/alanlivio.github.io/content/_index.md

           ### Immersive Media <i class="fa-solid fa-vr-cardboard"></i>

-          Immersive media research aims to make multimedia communications systems more natural and with higher QoE, especially by imitating the physical world through digital simulation.
+          Immersive media research aims to make multimedia systems more natural and with higher QoE, especially by imitating the physical world through digital simulation.
 I particularly researched it through VR/360 video and multisensorial aspects.

           Some of my contributions in the field are in 360 videos: